openbci-archive/OpenBCI_Python/README.md

 > --> /test6 (Connecting pins to high frequency 2x amp signal)

 The / is used in the interface to execute a pre-configured command.
-Writing anything without a preciding '/' will automatically write those characters, one by one, to the board.
+Writing anything without a preceding '/' will automatically write those characters, one by one, to the board.

 For example, writing
 > -->x3020000X